Every player must read and agree to these policies before playing.

 • Game session audio may be recorded by the GM for note taking purposes.

-• I sometimes listen back to a session as part of preparing for the next session.
+• I sometimes listen back to a session to prepare for the next one.

-• I will store this audio on my device only as long as it is needed and I will not share it with anyone.
+• I store this audio on my device only as long as it is needed and I do not share it with anyone.

 Values